 Since merging, the agency has expanded and new services have been added in response to the needs of the epidemic.
 In 1999 primary medical care was implemented, creating a system to rapidly and effectively triage those identified as HIV positive into a comprehensive system for medical care and supportive services.

-Today, clients have access at a one-stop location to primary medical care, clinical trials and research studies, information and referrals, case management, mental health and substance abuse counseling, transportation vouchers, a food bank, home delivered meals and counseling and testing.
+Today, clients have access at a one-stop location to primary medical care, case management, dental services, mental health and substance abuse counseling, transportation vouchers, a food bank, home delivered meals and HIV/STD counseling and testing.
 Furthermore, the agency’s many prevention and education programs go out into the community and engage populations at high risk, affected and/or infected by HIV/AIDS, by disseminating prevention information and connecting those in need to the health care system.